 Only one in three (33%) Swiss respondents performed a general fraud risk assessment over the two-year survey period which is substantially less than respondents globally (54%).
 Against this backdrop there’s a considerable risk that economic crime will go unnoticed and unreported, especially if an organisation doesn’t have access to management reporting concerning fraud.

 Whilst the 2018 survey illustrates a gap between the reported levels of fraud in Switzerland and globally, the fraud landscape in Switzerland did not depart significantly from that observed globally.
 In the past 24 months, the two highest number of reported fraud types in Switzerland (and globally) were asset misappropriation (51%, 45% globally) and cybercrime (44%, 31% globally).

 Unlike other types of fraud, cybercrime is a means to commit other types of fraud rather than being a stand-alone offence.
 Three in ten Swiss respondents suffered disruption to their business processes after having been the victim of a cyber-attack.
 More than a quarter of Swiss respondents (28%) were a victim of extortion and more than a fifth (23%) reported that a cyber-attack was used as a conduit to commit asset misappropriation against their organisation.

 Only 54% of Swiss respondents have an operational cybersecurity programme, 5% below the global average and 7% below the average for Western Europe.
 Overall the global survey reveals serious blind spots when it comes to recognising the specific risks of fraud and economic crime.

 Based on our results we can suggest four golden rules of effective fraud prevention:

-Partner and Forensic Services and Financial Crime Leader, Zurich, PwC Switzerland
+Partner and Leader Cybersecurity and Privacy, Zurich, PwC Switzerland